mariusmni/qpms9/Readme.md

 ## Precompiled binaries

-You can find precompiled windows binaries in the [examples](examples) folder.
+You can find precompiled windows binaries in the [examples/win](examples/win) folder.
 These have been compiled on Windows 7 using MinGW.
 The windows executable without parallel execution (no MPI) can be found [here](examples/win/qpms9-nompi.exe).
 The dataset generator can be found [here](examples/win/qpms9-data.exe).
 Please consult the [examples](examples) for more details.